US operation targets IS leader Baghdadi: reports | DW | 27.10.2019

 US special forces conducted an operation in Syria targeting "Islamic State" (IS) leader Abu Bakr al-Baghdadi on Saturday, several US news outlets reported, citing anonymous sources.

-It was unclear if the operation in northwest Idlib province near the border with Turkey was successful.
-US media including Newsweek, Reuters, CNN and Fox News, cited military officials saying that the elusive terror leader had been targeted.
+It was unclear if the raid in northwest Idlib province near the border with Turkey was successful.
+Media including Newsweek, Reuters, the Associated Press, CNN and Fox News cited officials saying that the elusive terror leader had been targeted.

+Officials said they were examining whether Baghdadi had been killed in an explosion.

 The White House announced that President Donald Trump will make "a major statement" at 9 a.m.
 (1300 UTC).